TyndaleDigitalProduct/CrossTrails/docs/PROJECT_STRUCTURE.md

 ## Data Architecture

 **Public Data (in repo):**
-- Basic cross-reference mappings
-- Public domain biblical data
+- Tyndale Open Study Notes
+- Tyndale Open Bible Dictionary

 **Private Data (Vercel only):**
-- Proprietary biblical scholarship
-- Enhanced commentary data
-- Advanced cross-reference insights
+- Cross Reference system including new metadata
+- NLT files (if NLT.to is not viable for our use)

 ## Team Workflow